hiboma/hiboma/books/KNOWLEDGE_HYDRANT.md

 ## ATMOSPHERE

+> Establish a home for the study group that is centrally located, comfortable, aesthetically pleasing, and conducive to dialogue

  * 6. COMMON GROUND
- * 7. PUBLIC LIVING ROOM 8.
-INTIMATE CIRCLE
+ * 7. PUBLIC LIVING ROOM
+ * 8. INTIMATE CIRCLE
  * 9. VIRTUAL SPACE

 ## ROLES